 Dudleya pulverulenta is great for a bird garden.

-Dudleya pulverulenta's foliage color is white and type is evergreen.
+Foliage of Dudleya pulverulenta has color white and is evergreen.

 Communities for Dudleya pulverulenta:Chaparral and Coastal Sage Scrub.